 It's not to be viewed as something that stands for anything else.

-Well, she actually stood up for herself and said, Yeah, it does, actually.
+Well, she actually stood up for herself and said, yeah, it does, actually.

-Yeah, it really does.
+It really does.

 And this is your Democratic Party.

-This is the party of Maxime Waters.
+This is the party of Maxime Waters, obviously.

-By the way, we're getting some breaking news that there was a shooting at the what's called Capitol Gazette Newspaper in Annapolis, Maryland.
+By the way, we're getting some breaking news that there was a shooting at the, what's called Capitol Gazette newspaper in Annapolis, Maryland.

 The Baltimore Sun is now reporting.

-Uh we have multiple deaths also being reported, and the sheriff is saying the multiple fatalities in a newsroom shooting.
+We have multiple deaths also being reported, and the sheriff is saying the multiple fatalities in a newsroom shooting.

 Oh, good grief.